St. Valentin, Kiedrich

 St. Valentin is the common name for the Catholic parish church and Basilica minor Basilica of SS Dionysius and Valentinus in Kiedrich in the Rheingau, in Hesse, Germany.
 It was built at the end of the 15th century in the Gothic style.
 Its organ is one of the oldest playable organs in Germany (built c.
 1500).
-The church was a pilgrimage destination for people with epilepsy and therefore has notable carved wooden laity stalls, including one decorated with the "Gerechtigkeitsspirale" (Spiral of justice).
+The church was a pilgrimage destination for people with epilepsy and therefore has carved wooden laity stalls, including one decorated with the "Gerechtigkeitsspirale" (Spiral of justice).

 History

 The parish church was mainly built at the end of the 15th century in Gothic style.
 The church is dedicated to St. Valentine, the patron saint of people with epilepsy (Fallende Krankheit) and lovers, housing relics which came in 1350 from Eberbach Abbey to Kiedrich.
 Income from the pilgrimage enabled the building of the church.
 The main entrance in the west front is topped by a tympanum which shows both the Annunciation and the Coronation of Mary.